 Join the HJF Team!

-The Henry M. Jackson Foundation (HJF) is seeking a highly-motivated Postdoctoral Researcher to support research activities within the Extremity Trauma & Amputation Center of Excellence team within the Rehabilitation Department located at Walter Reed National Military Medical Center (WRNMMC) in Bethesda, Maryland.
-HJF provides scientific, technical, and programmatic support services to the EACE and the Rehabilitation Department.
+The Henry M. Jackson Foundation (HJF) is seeking a highly-motivated Postdoctoral Researcher to support research activities within the Extremity Trauma & Amputation Center of Excellence team located at Walter Reed National Military Medical Center (WRNMMC) in Bethesda, Maryland.
+HJF provides scientific, technical, and programmatic support services to the EACE.

 The Extremity Trauma & Amputation Center of Excellence (EACE) is a one-of-a-kind organization within the Department of Defense and Department of Veterans Affairs consisting of teams of researchers embedded at the point of care within multiple Military Treatment Facilities (MTFs) across the nation.
 In line with the congressionally directed mission of the EACE, the research efforts undertaken focus on the mitigation, treatment and rehabilitation of traumatic extremity injuries and amputations with a specific focus on translating their findings into clinical practice to improve the care of Servicemembers and Veterans.